 - Slowing down the progression of Alzheimer’s

 Alzheimer’s disease is a progressive illness that is prevalent among aging individuals.
 This disease destroys memory and disrupts crucial mental functions and can wreak havoc with emotions.
 However, a recent study unearthed that a combination of meditation and breathing exercises can help slow down the development of diseases such as Alzheimer’s and dementia.
 Other studies suggest that mindfulness meditation helps protect our brains from the adverse effects of anxiety, stress and depression that often accompany memory loss.

 - Enhancing digestion

 - Developing a sharp, focused mind

 One of the delightful benefits of mindfulness for seniors is its ability to improve mental alertness.
 Frequent meditation causes the brain’s physical structure to change.
 The amygdala region that’s associated with processing negative emotions such as stress, worry and anxiety dramatically reduces in size.
 Regions responsible for self-awareness, personality development and planning (such as the prefrontal cortex) enlarges.
 As a result, individuals experience improved focus, creativity and cognitive function: a great boon for seniors.

 - Improving memory

 - Promoting relaxation and calmness

 Ultimately, we all want to take a break from everything else and breathe.
-Taking time to simply smell the roses, take a walk or have a hearty conversation with family helps old people to relax and calm their nerves.
+Taking time to simply smell the roses, take a walk or have a hearty conversation with family helps everyone including the elderly to relax and calm their nerves.
 Mindfulness for seniors has a calming effect that can’t be achieved by prescription drugs.
 Meditation helps the elderly to organize their different thoughts and gain a clear perspective of things.